wdporter/i-am-that-vuepress/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 make me feel empowered and responsible, while in fact it is time that does all.

 **M:**&ensp;This is the end of *yoga* — to realise independence.
-All that happens, happens in and to the mind, not to the source of the ‘I am’.
+All that happens, happens in and to the mind, not to the source of the “I Am”.
 Once you realise that all happens by itself (call it destiny, the will of God or mere accident), you remain as witness only, understanding and enjoying, but not perturbed.